Greg

 last day

 Up somewhat later than I had hoped this morning, and it seemed to occur to Paul in the same instant as it did me, for just as I exited from the caravan, I found him coming towards me.
 Cooked some breakfast and then planned our trip across to the mainland, and discovered that the first boat we could catch would be the 1130, so managed to get Paul sufficiently packed for that, and then Jenny drove us down to the station, though I did my best to persuade her to take us to Ryde.
 Eventually got there, anyway, then slowly off to Portsmouth, and got the car, which, thankfully, had not been stolen, and set off for Petersfield and the A272, and somewhere round Haywards Heath began to wonder if Guy Belsham was anywhere to be found, and so off through Chailey and Fletching to Nutley, where a woman at Tyes told me that Guy in fact would be returning hither this evening.
 Accordingly off and to Tun.
 Wells, arriving at the somewhat unsatisfactory hour of 1430, and so off to look for Jim in Grosvenor Road, and were just in time to wake him up from a lesson about dynamos.
-Had a bit of a look round, then he had a break, and we had a little chat, and I discovered a letter from Pauline was waiting for me at Larry's place, and so off thither to find a not-very-happy letter from Pauline, and got the impression that she might just be pregnant, so belted off to Ashford on the off chance that I might see her, and of course, did not, but left a letter for her in the nearest post box and off back again.
+Had a bit of a look round, then he had a break, and we had a little chat, and I discovered a letter from Pauline was waiting for me at Larry's place, and so off thither to find a not-very-happy letter from Pauline, so belted off to Ashford on the off chance that I might see her, and of course, did not, but left a letter for her in the nearest post box and off back again.
 Time there was a pretty good 40 min odd, and on the way back decided to go to Nutley, which I did, and saw a Mrs. Belsham rather more friendly than last I remembered her, and gave me a drink and talked at me at length.
 Then Guy came in and was suitably astonished at my presence, and in due course I was asked to stay for makan, and so I did, reminiscing with Guy as I did about the good old days, and also more recent problems - he had his girlfriend in the family way recently.
 Then off to Tun.
 Wells and found Jim and Larry with Paul at St. Peter's church hall, and so hung around there.
 Later took Jim's bird home - Jim had disappeared - and on the way picked up Jane James and a Linda, surname forgotten, then back to Larry's cellar.

 Saturday, 27 September 1969 Tun.
 Wells